 Duration of herd protection depends on VE and migration

 In a static population (i.e., no births, deaths, or migration), vaccination can provide some herd protection as long as direct vaccine efficacy remains, which we estimate to be 4.2 years for the WC vaccine in our deterministic model framework (Fig 2, dotted line).
 The inclusion of migration can substantially decrease this duration.
-In a high-migration setting with an average duration of residence of 2 years, the duration of any herd protection decreases to 3.6 years following mass vaccination with the WC vaccine and 9.2 years even for a perfect vaccine (which retains VE=1 indefinitely) (Fig 2, solid lines).
+In a high-migration setting, where individuals on average stay for 2 years, the duration of any herd protection decreases to 3.6 years following mass vaccination with the WC vaccine and 9.2 years even for a perfect vaccine (which retains VE=1 indefinitely) (Fig 2, solid lines).
 Between the three primary forces causing herd immunity to wane, namely waning direct effects, migration, and demographic turnover through births and deaths, we find that the first two are substantially more influential than the third.
 Even pessimistic estimates of a life expectancy of 40 years only result in a 2% decrease in the duration of herd protection as compared to setting rates of birth and death to zero (Fig S2).
 Of interest to policy-makers is not just the duration of any herd protection, but specifically the DHI.
 Fig S3 shows the strong positive dependence of DHI on high initial VC and low R0.

 Outbreak probability changes over time with Re(t)

-Although deterministic models exhibit threshold-like behavior once the reproductive number exceeds one, an outbreak in reality is possible below the threshold and is not guaranteed above the threshold.25 Holding vaccine coverage at 100%, Fig 3 shows that mass vaccination reduces, but not eliminates, the probability of an outbreak for a duration of time that depends critically on the vaccine efficacy profile and migration rate.
+Although deterministic models exhibit threshold-like behavior once the reproductive number exceeds one, an outbreak in reality is possible below the threshold and is not guaranteed above the threshold.25 Holding vaccine coverage at 100%, Fig 3 shows that mass vaccination reduces, but not eliminates, the probability of an outbreak for a duration of time that depends critically on how the vaccine efficacy wanes over time and migration rate.
 DHI can be inferred from the time of crossing the horizontal grey line, which corresponds to Re = 1 and, consequently, a 24.6% chance of an outbreak ≥10 cases.
-For a setting with high transmission potential and high migration (red solid line), mass WC vaccination may not be able to achieve herd immunity, but can still drastically reduce by nearly 50 percentage points the probability of an outbreak given introduction.
+For a setting with high transmission potential and high migration (red solid line), mass vaccination may not be able to achieve herd immunity, but can still drastically reduce the probability of an outbreak (given an introduction of a case) by nearly 50 percentage points.

 Optimizing revaccination with “Mass then Maintain” strategies